KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 behavior, then pass it down to the next entity.
       * If a layer doesn't pass the information down, undefined behavior may occur.
-      * This is because the function will not be received by layers further down the chain, or any implementations.
+      * This is because the function will not be received by layers further down the chain, or any drivers.
     * One function that **must never call down the chain** is:
       * `vkNegotiateLoaderLayerInterfaceVersion`
     * Three common functions that **may not call down the chain** are: